legendarycode3/raffle-smart-contract/README.md

 * **Players**: Participants enter the raffle by calling `enterRaffle()` and sending at least the configured entrance fee in ETH.
 * **Chainlink Automation**: Monitors the raffle through `checkUpkeep()` and calls `performUpkeep()` when the configured time interval has passed and the required conditions are satisfied.
 * **Chainlink VRF v2.5**: Provides verifiable randomness after `performUpkeep()` requests a random word.
 The returned random value is used to select the winner.
 * **VRF Subscription**: Provides the resources required for Chainlink VRF requests.
-The deployed Raffle
+The deployed Raffle contract must be registered as a consumer of the subscription.